WitherDoggie/pointless-random-things/README.md

   - Broken item models because I'm to lazy to fix them
   - Blocks that squish when you click them
   - A Food that gives a random effect when eaten
+  - Endermen and Pig models are now cursed

 Planned Features:
 - Whatever random idea pops into my head